department-of-veterans-affairs/caseflow/__task_trees/content/trees/docket-DR/freq-parentchild.md

 # Frequent Parent-Child Relationships for 'direct_review'

+This page provide stats for: given a parent task type, how frequent does the child task type occur?

 For this page, *frequent* is defined as (1) the parent task type occurred at least 100 times and (2) either
 * the parent-child relationship occurred at least 500 times (**Count** column)
 * or among all parent-child relationships with the same parent task type, at least 40% had the specific child task type (**Percent** column)